This tutorial shows different ways to add leading zeros in Excel: how to keep zeros as you type, show leading zeros in cells, remove or hide zeros.

 If you don't want to display zero values in your Excel sheet, you have the following two options:

 For this, select the cells where you want to hide zeros, click Ctrl+1 to open the Format Cells dialog, select Custom under Category, and type the above format code in the Type box.

 The screenshot below shows that cell B2 does contain a zero value, but it is not displayed in the cell:

 This is how you can add, remove and hide zeros in Excel.
-To better understand the techniques described in this tutorial, you are welcome to download the sample Excel Leading Zeros Workbook.
-I thank you for reading and hope to see you on our blog next week.
+To better understand the techniques described in this tutorial, you are welcome to download the sample workbook.
+I thank you for reading and hope to see you on our blog next week!